 Delivery services are another option for people without the time to spend on homemaking dog food.
 These specialized companies make food in small batches with gentle cooking and no additives, so the quality is on par with what you can make in your kitchen.
 I’ll share some of my recommendations for healthy dog food meal delivery as we discuss making your own dog food.

-Quick Guide: How To Make Your Own Dog Food
+Quick Guide: How to Make Your Own Dog Food

 1. Speak to your veterinarian: Discuss your dog's specific nutritional needs and get guidelines on ingredients and caloric intake.